Bit-Apps-Pro/wp-telemetry/readme.md

 **⚡️ Filter Hook To Modify Telemetry Data :**

-This filter allows modification of the telemetry data array before it is sent.
+This filter allows modifying the telemetry data before sending it to the server.
+You can modify the `$telemetry_data` array to include any custom data needed.

 ```php
 add_filter($plugin_prefix . 'telemetry_data', 'customize_telemetry_data', 10, 1);